 This Blondie recipe is so dense, you definitely need to cut them into small pieces.
 Great for a crowd.

-What do you like in your Blondies?
+What do you like about your Blondies?
 I am thinking a little vanilla ice cream on top for an amazing and easy dessert recipe.

 ina garten blondies recipe